Make it Accessible

 By embracing accessibility, you can align with a global and inclusive vision, tap into untapped markets, and establish your brand's image as genuinely universal.

-It is becoming increasingly clear that accessibility has become more important than ever.
-It's not just a matter of knowing why it matters, but also how to make sure digital content and apps are inclusive for everyone.
+It is becoming increasingly clear that accessibility has become more critical than ever.
+It's not just a matter of knowing why it matters, but also how to ensure digital content and apps are inclusive for everyone.

-Fortunately, Apple has made this process easier than ever before especially with the introduction of SwiftUI.
-By incorporating built-in features and applying design principles and approaches oriented to make app development simpler and faster, developers and designers can seamlessly create digital experiences that are both elegant and inclusive.
+Fortunately, Apple has made this process easier, especially with the introduction of SwiftUI.
+By incorporating built-in features and applying design principles and approaches oriented to make app development more straightforward and faster, developers and designers can seamlessly create digital experiences that are both elegant and inclusive.

 What is accessibility in apps?